Concórdia Airport

 Olavo Cecco Rigon Airport (IATA: CCI, ICAO: SSCK) is the airport serving Concórdia, Brazil.

 History

 The runway sits atop a ridge with dropoffs on all sides.
 The terrain in all quadrants is hilly, with ridges and ravines.

 The Chapecó VOR-DME (Ident: XPC) is located 32.7 nmi west of the airport.

-The airport underwent major renovation work in 2013.
+The airport underwent major renovation in 2013.

 Airlines and destinations

 No scheduled flights operate at this airport.